Cayuga Lake/Seneca Lake/Owasco Lake/Skaneateles Lake/Keuka Lake/Lake Ontario - Add them together and we have:

 This is the time for hot pre-spawn lake trout fishing!
 Lakers are at their heaviest and are migrating towards spawning areas and are feeding fairly heavily.
 Each Finger Lake has a different time-table and peak fishing can be had throughout the season!
 Surface temps are cooling down and baitfish move in again!
 Gar fishing tapers off.
 Smallmouth and largemouth bass start activating as the shallows cool down and weedgrowth starts diminishing.
 We catch "bonus fish" including big brown trout, rainbows and smallmouth bass while targeting lake trout.
 Late September often features good pike action on Seneca Lake out of Watkins Glen.

 This is a good to great month for largemouth and smallmouth bass and pike are just starting to hit well again.
-Mixed bags are the rule rather than the exception and everything from walleyes, jumbo perch, bass and trout can show up at the end of your line!
+Mixed bags are the rule rather than the exception and everything from jumbo perch, bass and trout can show up at the end of your line!
 Cayuga Lake's north end features top-notch fishing for pickerel and bonus largemouth bass.
 Owasco Lake's lake trout action really comes alive at this time.
 The colors are in full swing and being out on the lakes is like living in a dream!

 Superb fishing is usually happening everywhere in the Finger Lakes region: Bass, large pike, trout, salmon – you name it, they’re hitting!
 Lake trout are stacked on points on Skaneateles and Owasco Lakes and the mixed bag fishing is beyond compare.
 Fly-fishing and conventional fishing are both excellent.
 Weather becomes a factor now and flexibility is the key to a successful outing.
 Another terrific time for fly-fishing and spin casting for pike, brown trout and landlocked salmon!
 Lake trout on Cayuga Lake move shallow and gorge on round gobies.
 Don't miss out on late season fishing in the Finger Lakes!